aftabalammansoori/Diwali-wishes/README.md

 - **CSS3** – For layout, responsiveness, and beautiful Diwali styles.
 - **JavaScript** – To control the audio player and interactivity (if any).

+🪔 Contribution
+Feel free to fork and contribute.
+Add animations, improve styling, or integrate greeting card download functionality.

+📃 License
+This project is open-source and free to use under the MIT License.

+Made with 💛 and festive vibes ✨
+Wishing everyone a joyful and prosperous Diwali!